Chris Christofi: Career

-In 2005, Chris was under a debt of $348,000.
+In 2005, Christofi was under a debt of $348,000.
 At this stage, he started a new company, Reventon, and opened its first office in the lounge room of his parents' home.
 Due to his efforts and hard work, Reventon later became a leading investment and financial services company and currently manages more than $1 billion in real estate transactions.

-In 2015, he co-founded CHC Planning Solutions along with Christopher Stylianou and Harris Hadjiharalambous.
+Chris and Reventon have since won many awards and featured in multiple publications.

 In September 2019, he started a new podcast named RELENTLESS: Life On Your Terms.
 He also published his best-selling book, Your Path To Wealth: Brick By Brick in 2019.
 In the year, he was appointed as one of the top 100 young entrepreneurs in Australia and won the Melbourne Young Entrepreneur Awards 2019 in the category Finance.

 Contribution to cue sports

-Chris has been a major contributor to the sport of snooker and billiard as a player, administrator, and sponsor.
+Christofi has been a major contributor to the sport of snooker and billiard as a player, administrator, and sponsor.

 He started playing snooker at the age of 14 when he lived in Cyprus.
 He returned to Australia when he was 16 and started playing for Brunswick where he was promoted to A grade.
 Later, he competed in the Australian U18 and U21 national tournaments, representing Victoria alongside his friends Neil Robertson and James Mifsud.
 He has won snooker events, including Vic Minors and has played in the quarter-finals of open snooker events.